10 Tips to Survive Holiday Family Dinners with a Picky EaterDec 07, 2021

 We bring food.

-Food is essential to the human experience, but when a child has feeding difficulties like extreme picky eating or food aversion, celebrations can be extremely stressful for both the child and caregivers.
+Food is essential to the human experience, but when a child has feeding difficulties like extreme picky eating, feeding delays, or food aversion, celebrations can be extremely stressful for both the child and caregivers.

 - For the child, the combination of unfamiliar foods paired with pressure to eat can be very overwhelming.